ADD CONDITION

 Additional Clinical Information

-The medication is administered orally.
-For adults and children aged 5 years and older, the recommended dosage is to dissolve one lozenge slowly in the mouth, with the option to repeat every two hours as needed or as directed by a healthcare professional.
-For children under 5 years of age, it is advised to consult a doctor before administration.
+For patients aged 5 years and older, the recommended administration involves dissolving one lozenge slowly in the mouth, with the option to repeat every two hours as needed or as directed by a healthcare professional.
+For children under 5 years, it is advised to consult a doctor before use.

 No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.